Norway to ease curbs 'little by little' after coronavirus lockdown: PM

 Fellow Nordic nation Denmark, which followed a similarly tough line to Norway, announced late on Monday it would reopen day care centres and schools on April 15 as a first step to gradually relaxing its three-week lockdown.

-Reporting by Gwladys Fouche, editing by Victoria Klesty and Nick Macfie
+Reporting by Gwladys Fouche, editing by Victoria Klesty, Nick Macfie and Chris Reese